-maintained its preference for in-person meetings42, whereas China suggested that in-person meetings could be replaced with either written exchanges or virtual meetings.43

-1.28.
+- 1.27.
+Through multiple communications sent to the parties on 22 July 2020, 31 July 2020, 26 August 2020, 21 September 2020, 13 October 2020, and 23 October 2020, the Panel regularly consulted the parties on the feasibility of in-person meetings in 2020 and possible alternative arrangements.
+Both parties identified numerous potential obstacles to holding in-person meetings in 2020, including evolving travel and quarantine restrictions due to the pandemic, and maintained their preference for in-person meetings.
+Türkiye additionally considered that given the uncertainty as to when in-person meetings could resume, they should be replaced with written exchanges, virtual meetings or hybrid meetings with both in-person and virtual participation to avoid undue delay. - 1.28.
 After it became apparent that no in-person meeting would be possible in the foreseeable future due to the COVID-19 pandemic, the Panel issued a decision on 10 November 2020 on the way forward in the proceedings.
 The Panel began by noting the various restrictions imposed on gatherings and international travel in relation to the COVID-19 pandemic, including those instituted by Switzerland in November 2020, and that under these circumstances, holding the second substantive meeting in the manner originally envisaged in the Timetable was not feasible.
 The Panel indicated its consistent efforts over the course of the dispute to maintain a balance between the efficient conduct of proceedings, the parties' due process rights, and the particular preferences expressed by each party, including the complainant's request to keep the timetables harmonized across the disputes in which the same three persons act as panelists.
 Based on the parties' comments and in the interest of continuing to advance the Panel's work, the Panel decided to proceed by holding the second substantive meeting virtually.